eliflores/i-have-it/README.md

 * To [Armagan Amcalar](https://github.com/dashersw/) for the amazing JavaScript Crash Course.
 * To [Fernando Montes](https://github.com/ferzerkerx) for his support and patience.
 * To [WTMB](http://wtmberlin.com/) for organizing the [JavaScript Crash Course](http://wtmberlin.com/javascript-crash-course/).
-* To my Mom (who does not have a GitHub account yet) for never giving up :green_heart:.
+* To my Mom (who does not have a GitHub account yet) for never giving up :green_heart: